Living differently: why make this choice?

 Posted on September 23 2019

-Has it already occurred to you to want to live differently?
+Have you ever wanted to live differently?
 To be more in tune with your values?
 Sometimes we envy these people who have left everything to fulfill their passions.
 We think of this as something unattainable.
 It’s as if following other ways of life, apart from our consumer-driven society, is impossible.

-And yet, wouldn’t it be necessary to head towards a more just society and more respected nature?
+And yet, wouldn’t it be necessary to head towards a fairer society and more respected nature?
 Or simply to have a better quality of life?

 A society based on having